 - Depression, history of or

-- Drug dependence, including narcotic or illicit drug abuse or dependence, history of—Physical or mental dependence may be more likely to develop.
+- Drug dependence, including narcotic or illicit drug abuse or dependence, history of or

 - Asthma, acute or severe or